FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Robotics_10650_2024_2025_Code/TextFiles/manipulatorControllerButtonsList.md

 List of controls for the manipulator controller (gamepad2):

-(Preset lift down position (all the way down)) Circle: Moves the lift forwards (until it reaches the max of position 2000)
+(Preset lift down position (all the way down)) Circle: Moves the lift forwards (until it reaches the max of position 2090)

-(Preset lift up position (all the way up)) Square: Moves the lift backwards (until it reaches the minimum of position of 0 (vertical))
+(lift default position) Square: Moves the lift backwards to default position and retracts the extender to default position

+(Preset high basket position) Triangle: Moves the lift pitch and extension to score in the high basket

 (Lift pitch control) Left Control Stick Y-Axis: Makes the lift move forward or backwards based on the control stick inputs (when it goes right the lift goes down and when it goes left the lift goes